MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks-workspace.md

 ## Upload notebooks

-You can upload one or more existing Jupyter notebooks to Azure Quantum notebooks.
+You can upload one or more existing Jupyter notebooks to an Azure Quantum workspace.

 > [!CAUTION]
 > You should only upload and run Juptyer notebooks from trusted sources and only install packages from trusted sources.
-While Azure Quantum notebooks protects you by sandboxing outputs, Jupyter notebooks is built for arbitrary code execution, so there are inherent risks to uploading or running notebooks from an untrusted source.
+While notebooks in Azure Quantum protects you by sandboxing outputs, Jupyter notebooks is built for arbitrary code execution, so there are inherent risks to uploading or running notebooks from an untrusted source.

 1. Click your Azure Quantum workspace in the [Azure portal](https://portal.azure.com).
 1. Click **Jupyter Notebooks**.